-I have been in the field of education going on fifteen years now.
+I have been in the field of education for twenty years now.
 I began my career in 2001 as a third grade teacher in New York City.
-During my duration there, I taught grades three, four, and six.
+During my duration there, I taught grades three through six.
 I relocated to the state of Georgia in 2005 where I continued my teaching in grade 5.
-I have ten years of certified teaching experience under my belt to offer your student.
-I am currently serving as a Testing Coordinator Assistant for Gwinnett County Public Schools.
+I have twenty years of certified teaching experience under my belt to offer your student.
+I am currently serving as a third grade instructional leader for Dekalb County Schools.

-I hold a Bachelors degree in Psychology, a Masters Degree in Elementary/Special Education, and I am currently attending Grand Canyon University for my Doctorate Degree in Instructional Leadership so that once done, I can go on to School Administration.
+I hold a Bachelors degree in Psychology, a Masters Degree in Elementary/Special Education, and a Education Specialist Degree from Grand Canyon University in Instructional Leadership.
+I will soon be leaving the classroom to pursue school administration.
 My philosophy of education is very simple; I believe that every child deserves an education no matter what obstacle or hindrance may come their way.
 It has been my duty and my honor to live up to that creed since I began this journey in this field.

 Education & Certification

 Undergraduate Degree: College of New Rochelle - Bachelor in Arts, Psychology

 Graduate Degree: Touro College - Master of Arts, Education

 3rd Grade Reading